-Following are just a few examples of what that means in our school.
+A few examples of what that means in our school are:

-It means our ethos and learning are linked to Christianity, Jesus’ teachings and the Bible.
+- our ethos and learning are linked to Christianity, Jesus’ teachings and the Bible

-Many schools have themes for Worship again ours are linked to the Bible.
+- our themes for Worship are linked to the Bible

 Church (foundation) governors have an absolute majority over all other governors.
 A proportion of foundation governors are also parents.
 A chair is elect by all governors.